 Hoff continues, ‘It was my first project out of school.
 I saw that it is not necessary to think of the function or use of the product.
 So the outcome could be very different when you think in that way.

 For example, in my grid series, I’ve discovered a new technique of turning the materials of the reinforced concrete inside out which gives it a new function.’

 Willem’s ongoing play with contrasting materials and techniques helps him to create a finished look for his objects.
 To emphasize, the most intriguing part for his customers is the process of making, which creates a ‘wow’ factor.

 Important to realize that Willem van Hooff launched his brand only a month ago!

 ‘I always wanted to create my own design studio, and now I feel it is the right time to make this step.
 I’m done studying, of course, I can still learn though I believe I learn from experience.
 I hope that I can focus more and more on my own business where I want to enjoy myself with my work and continuing new projects.’

 Mostly affected by his off-study time, Willem is sure that ‘at one point at life it’s okay to start taking a risk’.

-That is exactly what he is doing now — taking a risk and focusing on his professional growth as an artist and designer.
-What as he described is the reason for Willem van Hooff existence as yet small, but professional company.
+That is exactly what he does now — takes a risk as an artist and designer, focusing on professional growth.
+After all it is the reason for existence of yet small, but the professional company — Willem van Hoff.

-Thinking ahead and being focused on the visual quality, Wilem is hoping to share his functional art to many homes to share his view on a new Dutch style.
-For now, he is continuing investigating different shapes for his series ‘Elements of construction’ (see products below).
+Willem thinks ahead into the future and stays focused on visual quality.
+He hopes to share his functional art to many homes to share his view on a new Dutch style.
+For now, he continues to experiment and to investigate different shapes for his series ‘Elements of construction’ (see products below).